wso2/docs-is/en/docs/learn/configuring-tenant-based-adaptive-authentication.md

 This tutorial demonstrates tenant-based adaptive authentication with WSO2 Identity Server using sample authenticators.
 This is useful if you want to add security for users logging in from external tenant domains.
-Using the tenant-based adaptive authentication template, you can safelist certain tenant domains so that users from the safelisted domains are prompted to perform an additional level of authentication, while users from any other tenant domain can simply provide their credentials (basic authentication) to access a resource.
+Using the tenant-based adaptive authentication template, you can allow certain tenant domains so that users from the allowlist domains are prompted to perform an additional level of authentication, while users from any other tenant domain can simply provide their credentials (basic authentication) to access a resource.